i-am-phi/photon-platform/pages/02.mission/01.axioms/article.md

 ===

 # My consciousness has become intermingled with computing
+- 35 years at a screen - for work and relaxation

 # Change is ever present
 - we live in a frothy sea of change

 # Files are the primary commodity
 - all information and instructions are in files